Handblown Glass Art

 You can spend hours and hours in a glass art photo shoot, take hundreds, if not thousands of photographs and process them in a variety of ways.
 What this does is lend creativity and customization in every step.
 After you create these glass photographs, you can then use them in other mixed media designs.

-As you can see, this wall art style works well in every room of your home or office.
+As you can see, this wall art style works well with a variety of designs and rooms.

 Behind The Scenes